FAQ - What questions to ask on a viewing

-Sometimes, viewing a potential new home can be overwhelming.
-Maybe you’re just far too excited about the size of the kitchen to remember to ask about white goods, or perhaps you get caught up over the mouldy mark on the bathroom wall and don’t notice how incredible the south-facing garden is!
+Sometimes, viewing a property can be overwhelming, there are lots of things to consider as you wander around a stranger's home, trying to decide if it could in fact be yours.
+Maybe you’re just far too excited about the size of the kitchen to remember to ask about white goods, or perhaps you get caught up over the colour of the bathroom and don’t notice the potential of the south-facing garden!

-Our experts at Ocean are here to help make sure that you get the most out of a property viewing and the chance to discuss all aspects of what may become your new home.
+The accompanying estate agent should be there to help.
+Certainly, our experts are there to make sure that you get the most out of a property viewing, and the chance to discuss all aspects of what may become your new home.
 Here are some questions we'd recommend asking on your next viewing.

 Why is the owner selling?